-WHY ARE MEDICAL ETHICS SO IMPORTANT The Main aim:
+WHY ARE MEDICAL ETHICS SO IMPORTANT

 - Medical ethics guide physician through decision-making and through interaction and conduct with patients. - Violations of medical ethics can threaten your job, medical license, or even constitute a crime. - Ethics provide us with moral compass the guide us through medical situations that are not straightforward.